-Lexie is our go-to girl from some of our trickier cases.
+Lexie is our go-to girl for trauma recovery and some of our other tricky cases.
 She works with complex trauma and PTSD recovery – anything from sexual abuse to subtler forms of childhood emotional neglect or abandonment.
 She often incorporates EMDR therapy, a cutting edge therapy for working with complex trauma, PTSD, anxiety, grief, and other disturbing experiences, into her work with her clients.
 If you’re unfamiliar with EMDR, you should read up on it – it’s groovy stuff.
 In addition to trauma recovery, Lexie enjoys working with grief, depression, anxiety, adolescents, young adults in transition, and women’s issues.

 Lexie’s life goal is to help everyone she meets feel worthy, loved, and special (because they are!)
 This belief informs and guides her work as a therapist.
 She gets personal fulfillment from walking alongside others as they work to overcome obstacles and learn to love themselves in the process.
 Lexie brings her personality into the therapy room and believes that humor and laughter are vital parts of the healing process.
 She believes in the power of gratitude and helps her clients uncover the gifts that come from living with a grateful mindset.